-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that may have resulted.
+Dear English-speaking readers, this page is an automatic translation of an article originally written in French.
+I apologise for any strange sentences and funny mistakes that may have resulted.
 If you read French, click on the French flag below to access the original, correct text:

-These beasts, I've also consecrated them many ticketsThere are so many different species, with different colors and patterns, that sea slugs are often the favorite "macro" subject of underwater photographers.
+These beasts, I've also consecrated them many ticketsThere are so many different species, with various colors and patterns, that sea slugs are often the favorite "macro" subject of underwater photographers.

 We talked a lot and exchanged our respective impressions, on the web, over my tickets published live from the Perhentian Islands ...

 So when he asked me a few weeks ago if he could use one of my images to illustrate his article in Water seekersI was only too happy to send it to her 😀

 The diving magazine is a free monthly magazine, produced by a team of enthusiasts.
 It has a circulation of 20,000 copies, which can be found in hard copy in 170 outlets in France, usually associations, shows and shops dedicated to underwater activities.

 I invite you to discover this issue of 23 Water seekers (November 2009) in its PDF version also available for free download by following this link : "Water seekers n°23